-· · · · User Experience: How does the centre collect feedback from parties regarding costs and the overall arbitration process?
-Are there avenues for parties to express concerns about costs?
-MIAC seeks feedback from parties regarding costs and the overall arbitration process at the end of arbitral processes and in the context of hearings.
-Collaborations: Any partnerships with legal institutions, organizations, or industry bodies.
-MIAC collaborates with several leading legal institutions and organizations.
-From its establishment in 2011 until 2018, MIAC operated as part of a joint venture with the London Court of International Arbitration (LCIA-MIAC Arbitration Centre).
+Any partnerships with legal institutions, organizations, or industry bodies.

+MIAC collaborates with several leading legal institutions organizations. and From establishment in 2011 until 2018, MIAC operated as part of a joint venture with the London Court International Arbitration of (LCIA-MIAC Arbitration Centre).
 Since 27 July 2018, the centre operates with the support of the Permanent Court of Arbitration (PCA).
-In 2022, MIAC entered into a cooperation agreement with the International Centre for the Settlement of Investment Disputes (ICSID).
-More recently in 2023, MIAC joined the International Arbitration Centre Alliance (IACA) in collaboration with Arbitration Place (Toronto, Canada), International Dispute Resolution Centre (London, United Kingdom), Maxwell Chambers (Singapore), ADGM Arbitration Centre (Abu Dhabi, United Arab Emirates) and International Arbitration Centre Chambers (Astana, Kazakhstan).
-MIAC also entered into a cooperation agreement with the Lagos Chamber of Commerce International Arbitration Centre (LACIAC) as well as a Memorandum of Understanding with Middlesex University Mauritius in relation to the Mauritius Arbitration Academy.
-International Reach: MIAC mainly handles international arbitration Experience in handling international arbitration cases. cases.
+In 2022, MIAC entered cooperation agreement with International Centre for the Settlement of Investment Disputes (ICSID).
+More recently in 2023, MIAC joined the International Arbitration Centre Alliance (IACA) in collaboration with Arbitration Place (Toronto, Canada), International Dispute Resolution Centre (London, United Kingdom), Maxwell Chambers (Singapore), ADGM Arbitration Centre (Abu Dhabi, United Arab Emirates) and International Arbitration Centre Chambers (Astana, Kazakhstan), MIAC also entered into a cooperation agreement with the Lagos Chamber of Commerce International Arbitration Centre (LACIAC) as well as a Memorandum of Understanding with Middlesex University Mauritius in relation to the Mauritius Arbitration Academy.

+International Reach:

+Experience in handling international arbitration cases.